-Estimates suggest that the Durbin amendment initially reduced annual interchange-fee revenue for covered banks by between \$4.1 and \$8 billion.
-56 In response, covered banks eliminated or reduced card-rewards programs on debit cards.
-57 They also typically raised monthly account-maintenance fees and increased the minimum balance needed for a fee-free account.
-58 These changes have resulted in an increase in unbanked and underbanked households in the United States, particularly among lower-income consumers.
-59
+56 See, e.g., Benjamin S. Kay, Mark D. Manuszak, & Cindy M. Vojtech, Competition and Complementarities in Retail Banking: Evidence From Debit Card Interchange Regulation, 34 J. FIN.
+INTERMEDIATION 91, 92 (2018) (estimating losses of interchange income between \$4.1-\$6.5 billion); Vladimir Mukharlyamov & Natasha Sarin, Price Regulation in Two-Sided reduced card-rewards programs on debit cards.57 They also typically raised monthly account maintenance fees and increased the minimum balance needed for a fee-free account.58 These changes have resulted in an increase in unbanked and underbanked households in the United States, particularly among lower-income consumers.59

-As a covered bank, Capital One might have been expected to have been among those that reduced availability of free checking.
+As a covered bank, Capital One might have been expected to have been among those that reduced the availability of free checking.
 But Capital One's business model is focused on attracting the very clients who would be put off by having to pay a fee for their checking account.
 So, as noted above, it has kept fee-free checking accounts with zero minimum balances.
 60 It has been able to do this, in part, because of its lower costs as a primarily online bank.
-As with most covered banks, however, Capital One discontinued its debit-card rewards program following the implementation of the Durbin amendment.
+As with most covered banks, however, Capital One discontinued its debit card rewards program following the implementation of the Durbin amendment.
 61